se-sic/coronet/README.md

 #### Folder structure of the input data

 To use this network library, the input data has to match a certain folder structure and agree on certain file names.
-The data folder – which can result from consecutive runs of `Codeface` [https://github.com/se-passau/codeface] (branch `infosun-updates`) and `codeface-extraction` [https://github.com/se-passau/codeface-extraction] – needs to have the following structure (roughly):
+The data folder – which can result from consecutive runs of `Codeface` [https://github.com/se-passau/codeface] (branch `infosaar-updates`) and `codeface-extraction` [https://github.com/se-passau/codeface-extraction] – needs to have the following structure (roughly):
   ```
   codeface-data
   ├── configurations